Windfarm Boat Trip

 When to visit the windfarm

-Trips to the windfarm run throughout the year on good days.
-A list of dates can be found here. or use the calendar to the side (below if on a mobile).
+Trips to the windfarm are available throughout the year on good days.
+Dates that we intend to run run trips can be found on the calendar below.
 If you don’t see a date to suit you, please contact us using our form or email email@example.com as other trips can be arranged.

-If you wish to book a windfarm trip please contact us using our form or email firstname.lastname@example.org We require an email for booking as we need to send you information about the trip and to keep you informed if the weather is poor.
+If you wish to book a windfarm trip please contact us using our form or email firstname.lastname@example.org.
+We require an email for booking as we need to send you information about the trip and to keep you informed of the weather conditions and where to meet..

 We are happy to answer questions over the phone.
 If calling (07711 325986), we may be at sea or out of range.

 Why Choose Us?

 we are the original and give the best information concerning the Rampion Windfarm Project.